17 Top Tourist Attractions at the Grand Canyon

 The main access point for the South Rim is the South Entrance, where the main visitor center is located.
 It is also possible to enter via the east, at the Desert View Entrance, but for most people, this is a less convenient option.

-The other option, open to cars at any time of year, is the Desert View Drive, which heads east from the Visitor Center for 22 miles to the Desert View Watchtower.
+The other option, open to cars at any time of year, is the Desert View Drive, which heads east from the Visitor Center for 23 miles to the Desert View Watchtower.
 Both of these drives are fantastic and provide different perspectives of the canyon.

 A variety of tours offer exceptional ways to experience the Grand Canyon, from helicopter rides to white water rafting.
-Some of these start right at the Grand Canyon, others depart from nearby cities, such as Las Vegas.

 Grand Canyon South Rim Attractions

-1. Visitor Center & Mather Point Overlook
+Visitor Center & Mather Point Overlook

-Mather Point Overlook | Photo Copyright: Lana Law
+View from Mather Point at the Grand Canyon | Photo Copyright: Lana Law

 If you are entering the park at the South Entrance, from the direction of Williams, the best thing to do is head directly to the visitor center.
-A few displays show a brief overview of the park and a little about the history.
+A few displays show a brief overview of the park and a little about its history.
 The park staff are on hand to answer questions and provide information on hiking trails and attractions.

 From the visitor center, a short path leads to Mather Point Overlook.
 This is one of the most popular lookouts in the park, not only because it is spectacular, but because it is easy to reach.
 Here, a couple of large viewing areas on a peninsula jut out into the canyon, offering beautiful vistas over the landscape.
-It's a wonderful spot to watch the sunrise over the Grand Canyon.

 Rim Trail